enso-org/enso/tools/performance/engine-benchmarks/README.md

 Engine and stdlib benchmark results from GitHub, and `Engine_Benchs` Enso project for analysing the downloaded data.

+Note that for convenience, there is `bench_tool` directory that is a Python package.
+The `bench_download.py` script uses this package.

 Dependencies for `bench_download.py`:

 - python >= 3.7